lhp7895/shadowsocks-qt5-wiki-official-20160501/Third-Party-Libraries.md

 See my [libQtShadowsocks](https://github.com/librehat/libQtShadowsocks) project.

 ## zbar
-Pre-compiled statically linked libraries are provided in `3rdparty` directory.
 You can get my modified source code [here](http://file.librehat.com/).

 ## qrencode
 You can download the source code from [their website](https://fukuchi.org/works/qrencode/) and compile it yourself.
 The compiling process based on MSYS/MinGW is listed below.